 Poorly Protected.
-This creature's armour or natural protection is weak.
-Reduce its AC by 2.
+This creature's armour, either worn or natural, is of a lesser quality than average.
+Reduce its Armour Class by 2.

 Really Big.
 This creature is larger than others of its kind.
 Increase its size category by 1.
-Add 2 additional Hit Dice, +4 to its Strength, and thus +2 to the melee damage it inflicts.
+Add 2 additional Hit Dice, +4 to its Strength, and thus +2 to the damage it inflicts.